- Missing a specific feature in your environment?

 Templates are one of the main benefits of using smart procurement software.
 It simplifies setting up a tender and makes using repetitive elements more efficient.
 Hence we already have full templates for questionnaires and price lists for everyone to use.

 With Snippets you create individual, reusable building blocks for the content of your tender.
-As administrator you manage these among your Templates in your Organization Settings.
+As administrator you manage these among your Templates in your Organisation Settings.

-In Organization Settings, go to Templates within Modules, choose Tender management and select Requirements.
+In Organisation Settings, go to Templates within Modules, choose Tender management and select Requirements.

 Here you will find the list of snippets.
 Create the first snippet via Create in the upper right.

 Give the snippet a name.
-In this example, a snippet for the standard terms and conditions that the organization often applies as a requirement in tenders.
+In this example, a snippet for the standard terms and conditions that the organisation often applies as a requirement in tenders.

 Select the type of snippet via Select item.
 Here, choose from all the options you know from building a questionnaire.